[Translate to English:]

 General information:

 The Specialization is designed to be completed within 2 semesters, with Courses I, II & III recommended to be taken in the first semester, and IV & V in the second semester.
-Accordingly, students in their first semester will be guaranteed spaces in the first three courses and assured spots in Courses IV and V in their second semester (within those Courses, though, no particular class can be guaranteed).
+Accordingly, students in their first semester will be guaranteed spaces in the first three courses to the extent possible and assured spots in Courses IV and V in their second semester (within those Courses, though, no particular class can be guaranteed).
 However, only Course I MUST be taken in the first semester, and only after this course has been completed will it be possible to sign up for any of the other courses.
 Depending on scheduling of courses and availability of places, it MAY be possible to finish the Specialization within one semester, but this is in no way guaranteed nor really encouraged.

 The Specialization will accept 60 students each semester; general eligibility criteria are the same as for any other SBWL or specialization.